Ikilzig/tic-tac-toe/README.md

 - You don't need to be a genius to use an online image editor
 - But you always need to check a color wheel like Adobe
 - It's hard to work with colors and contrasts.
+- CSS is very flexible and it DOES have a logic behind it
 - ==That there is a balance between it works and make it better, and between adding new functionalities and redesign the whole thing to fit them.==

 <a href="https://ikilzig.github.io/tic-tac-toe/" target="_blank">Click here to play the game</a>